joncinque/actix-auth-jwt/README.md

 Rust in a web environment, this package may be for you!

 You can include this as an actix `App` within your server, providing routes for:
-* User creation, including email confirmation
+* User registration, including email confirmation
 * Password reset through email
 * Password update
-* Login to receive a new JWT pair
+* Login for a bearer / refresh JWT pair
-* Refresh to receive a new JWT pair, blacklisting previous token pair
+* Refresh token to receive a new JWT pair, blacklisting previous token pair
-* Logout to blacklist token pair
+* Logout to blacklist token
 * User deletion
 * Token validation / decoding

-Additionally, you can add access token checking as a [middleware](https://actix.rs/docs/middleware/) on your routes, apps, or resources as needed.
+Additionally, you can add access token checking using the `JwtUserId` [extractor](https://actix.rs/docs/extractors/) on your routes, apps, or resources as needed.
+It provides quick access to the user's id.

 ### Configuration